WikiTeam/wikiteam/README.md

 5677
 ```

 If your first three numbers or your last two numbers are different, then, your XML dump is corrupt (it contains one or more unfinished ```</page>``` or ```</revision>```).
 This is not common in small wikis, but large or very large wikis may fail at this due to truncated XML pages while exporting and merging.
-The solution is to remove the XML dump and re-download, a bit boring, and it can fail again...
+The solution is to remove the XML dump and re-download, a bit boring, and it can fail again.

+## Getting help
+* You can read and post in MediaWiki Client Tools' [GitHub Discussions.]( https://github.com/orgs/mediawiki-client-tools/discussions)
+* If you need help (other than reporting a bug), you can reach out on MediaWiki Client Tools' [Discussions/Q&A.](https://github.com/orgs/mediawiki-client-tools/discussions/categories/q-a)

 ## Reporting issues

 Please report any issues at [MediaWiki Scraper/issues](https://github.com/mediawiki-client-tools/mediawiki-scraper/issues)